Modern manufactured home on a permanent foundation at golden hour, representing VA loan eligibility standards from Manufactured Nationwide Home Loans.

 These factors vary based on the original construction state and intended installation region.

-VA Permanent Foundation Requirements
+VA Manufactured Home Foundation Requirements

 A manufactured home must be permanently attached to a foundation that meets both HUD’s Permanent Foundations Guide for Manufactured Housing and local building codes.